Enjoy the benefits of Kuehne+Nagel being a Regulated Air Cargo Agent to help minimise delays in the cargo screening process.

 The Australian Government announced on 8 May 2018, that to further strengthen Australia’s domestic and international aviation security, a range of measures would be introduced in 2019.
 As a consequence since 1 March 2019, all international air freight exported out of Australia is required to be security screened at piece level by a Regulated Air Cargo Agent (RACA) or have originated from a Known Consignor.
+As of 1 July 2021 this requirement is also in place for all domestic air freight shipments.
 This is to ensure that every piece of cargo being loaded onto an aircraft complies with the safety measures to keep all users of the aviation industry safe.

 How does this affect the industry?

 100% piece screening for air cargo going to the USA has been in place since 1 July 2017.
 This accounted for around 5% of cargo, leaving the remainder to be unscreened.
 It was extended to all export cargo as of 1 March 2019 and to domestic cargo leaving from ADL, BNE, MEL, PER, SYD as of 1 July 2020 (Phase 2).
 Phase 3 will include all remaining regional airports effective 1 July 2021.